tomasfontaa/License-Plate-Recognition/README.md

 1. Open the notebook: `License_Plate_Recognition.ipynb`
 2. Follow each cell step by step
-3. Make sure to upload the dataset ZIP file when asked
+3. Upload the ZIP file `Custom Workflow Object Detection.zip` when asked
 4. All predictions and metrics will be shown directly

 ---